 Download the app

-Outside these areas, however, life would be “normal”, the Chinese authorities say.
+Outside these areas, however, life would be “normal”, according to the Chinese authorities.
 But all places in contact with foreign countries would be affected.
 Enough to continue to disrupt logistics chains as has been the case in recent months.
 In Zhejiang province (in the east of the country), hundreds of factories have been shut down.
 And container transport, where crews are prohibited from disembarking, has also been severely hampered: deliveries, particularly to Europe, can take up to three months longer due to manufacturing and transport delays.